CuiWeicw/CuiWeicw.github.io/_pages/about.md

   - /about.html
 ---

-* I am currently a Scienist II at the Institute of High Performance Computing (IHPC), Agency for Science, Technology and Research (A\*STAR) Singapore.
+* I am currently a Scienist II at the A\*STAR Centre for Frontier AI Research (CFAR) , Agency for Science, Technology and Research (A\*STAR) Singapore.

 * From 2018 to 2021, I was Postdoctoral Fellow at the School of Computer Science, University of New South Wales (UNSW), Australia.